 - Biogenic and Shallow Gas: A Promising New Resource Type

 - Petroleum Resource Assessments: Geology Based and Auditable

-- Petroleum Systems Modeling in Context
+- Petroleum Systems Modeling: Industry Best Practices in Exploration

 The course is accessible for geoscientists from all disciplines and for students with any level of experience.
 It is primarily directed at geologists but the data models and the quality of the results that can be achieved are dependent on geophysical and geochemical input, so all of these disciplines will benefit.
 The course will create awareness of a technology widely used in the industry that has rapidly developed in the last few years, which plays a critical role in exploration risk assessments, as well as in the assessment of yet-to-find hydrocarbon resources.
 Course attendees will learn that the topic is technically innovative and challenging and that the application of the technology offers interesting opportunities in the industry and in academia.